star-night-rain/simple-AES/README.md

 ## Usage

-Once the installment is complete, you can start using the project.
+Once the installation is complete, you can start using the project.
 Here are the main commands to get you started.

 ### Run